namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 ### Yuppies vs Hippies
 Hopefully we don't have to whip out a horoscope but researchers have also looked at   generational differences [20].

-### There are many competing ethea (aka ethoses ), maybe a few of these are representative
+### There are many competing ethea (aka ethoses ), about getting from point A to point B
+Hopefully this collection  is  representative .

 > "Fake it til you make it" -?